 What to Expect After Severe Weather Events

-After the storm, repairing and restoring your property should be your top priority.
-Read the information below about how each kind of storm can cause damage.
+After the danger has passed, repairing and restoring your property should be the next priority.
+Read the information below about how various storm systems can cause specific damage.

-- Winter Storm Damage: Heavy snow can cause collapsed roofs, break branches and power poles, and more.
+- Winter Storm Damage: Blizzards can collapse roofs, break trees and electric systems, and cause other harm.

-- Hail Storm Aftermath: Severe hail can cause shingle and siding damage, causing hidden leaks and compounding damage.
+- Hail Storm Damage: This can bend and crack shingles and siding, causing hidden leaks and compounding structural damage.

-- Wind Damage: This can harm structures, destroy glass, wreak havoc on trees and electric systems and cause other problems.
+- Wind Damage: This can damage structures, lead to broken windows, wreak havoc on trees and electric systems and more.

-- Tornado and Hurricane Damage: Circular winds can cause serious damage to all parts of your property, like catastrophic damage to roofs, windows, siding and landscaping.
+- Tornado and Tropical Storm Damage: Circular winds can cause serious damage to all parts of your property, like catastrophic damage to roofs, windows, siding and landscaping.

-If your home or business has damage from a storm, act without delay.
-Choose a professional contractor that is insured, credentialed and licensed, and that knows your area.
-Contact us today to schedule a consultation.
+If your business or home has damage from a storm, act quickly.
+Choose a professional team that is fully licensed and insured, and that knows your area.
+Get in touch today to schedule a consultation.